Train-In-Blocks-Ltd/Landing/content/blog/debunking-five-common-fitness-myths.md

 But this approach is neither necessary nor is it sustainable.
 Your recovery is also a crucial part of the process.
 Without it, you will really struggle to be consistent.
 So stick to three or four high quality sessions per week, depending on what your body can handle, spread them out across the week, and prioritise recovery and cardio on non-training days to make better progress.

-## Increasing those calories gradually is key
+## Increasing calories gradually is key

 Yes, you read that right!
 Many people believe that to lose lots of fat, you have to go on super low-calorie diets and restrict yourself immensely.
 Because the less you eat, the more fat you lose, right?
 Well, the truth is that this is one of the worst things you can do for fat loss.
 Your metabolism will stop working if you are not eating enough, because your body will not have enough food  to turn into energy.
 Once your metabolism stops, fat loss stops.
 So, a much better method is to start on relatively low calories and build up over time.
 This is because the more you train and the more muscle you put on, the more energy and calories you require.